vteja11/SpendAnalyzer/README.md

 ## Assumptions
 ```
-1. The Input File is Valid, i.e it has All the four required columns and amount is a number
+1. The Input File is a Valid Csv File, i.e it has All the four required columns and Amount column is Number
 ```

 ## Limitations